CatarinaPita/SML5202-2021-Catarina/page2.md

    fireworks, food, and street parties making this town the center of attention in all of Spain.</li>
   <li>In the early morning of the last Wednesday, all the shopkeepers and business owners along the Plaza Mayor start to cover all the windows and doors in preparation for
    what’s to come. </li>
-  <li>Large trucks rumble up the cobblestone streets and arrive in the crowd-filled square ready to unload 120 tons of tomatoes.Finally, La Tomatina begins with the sound of
+  <li>Large trucks rumble up the cobblestone streets and arrive in the crowd-filled square ready to unload 120 tons of tomatoes.
+Finally, La Tomatina begins with the sound of
    an exploding bottle rocket, which signals that it’s time to start throwing.
 Townspeople unload the tomatoes from the back of the trucks and begin pelting the crowd.</li>
   </ul>
 </div>